 If you can muster 15% instead of 10% with the more aggressive portion of your portfolio, you'll walk out of the gates with $818,327!
 That extra 5% per year gets you an additional $481,952.
 I don't know about you. ...
 OK, yes I do: We'd all love to grab half a million dollars extra.

 Of course, that extra 5% doesn't do you much good if you don't get it.
 Sadly, most individual investors don't, for many reasons.
 Here are just two.

 Never letting go.
 In The Courage of Misguided Convictions: The Trading Behavior of Individual Investors, Barber and Odean find that we are 50% more likely to sell a winner than a loser.
 Our tendency to avoid pain -- in this case, refusing to take a loss that already exists -- is just one psychological weakness that leads us to poor investing decisions.

 That irrational exuberance.
-Another is a sort of self-perpetuating prophecy: We pursue exciting opportunities to the point where they may no longer be such good investments.
-Salesforce.com
+Another is a sort of self-perpetuating prophecy: We pursue exciting opportunities to the point where they are no longer such good investments.
+AMD

 OK, it's smoky in here ...